Portugal

 4. Miradouro de São Lourenço

-5. Miradouro da Ponta do Rosto
+5. Ponta do bode

 6. Miradouro do Véu da Noiva